-French Art Deco cocktail shaker with engine-turned bandings about the circumference.
-The wide center form has a slope-and-bevel design strainer section.
-The cap, with incised bandings, completes the form.
-Made in France circa 1930's.
-7 3/4" H. *** Long established as a leading specialist in finest quality period Art Deco era cocktail shakers - From classic to figural forms - Over 75 examples in our stock at all times - Many not listed on our site ***
+Bold Art Deco cocktail shaker is completely engine-turned upon its surface.
+The turning creates a user-friendly, comfortable grip.
+Top cap removes to reveal an internal citrus juicer, or reamer, to extract essences of lemon, lime or orange.
+Very nice example made by S. J. Levi & Co. of Birmingham circa 1930's.
+9 3/4" H. *** Long established as a leading specialist in finest quality period Art Deco era cocktail shakers - From classic to figural forms - Over 75 examples in our stock at all times - Many not listed on our site ***

 Whimsical set-of-six cocktail or Champagne whisks rest on their own stand.
 These unusual mini-whisks were fashionable in the Art Deco era for mixing a cocktail or stirring up the bubbles in Champagne.
 Made in Germany circa 1930's by the well-known firm of WMF (Wurttembergische Metallwarenfabrik).
 4" L. each whisk; 5 3/4" H. stand

 Tiffin green, footed satin glass vase.
 Sterling silver overlay depicting a parrot perched upon cascading floral branches by the Rockwell Silver Co. of Meriden Connecticut.; circa 1930.
 Hand-chased detail completes the lovely Art Deco-era design.
 8 1/4" H.

 Rambling hand-chased foliates adorn the blade of the antique sterling silver opener.
 The silver handle is enameled in minty green.
 Hallmarks: Henry Hall & John Edward Bingham, Sheffield 1870.
 8 3/4" L.